Saka7/stackoverflow-docs/angular-cli/generating-services.md

-# Generating Services
+# Generating services

-To add a service with a dependency injection name `UserService`, run:
+To add a service with a name `UserService`, run:

 ```bash
   $ ng g s user